-No you can’t change the topic title because your project will be assessed by the exact topic title.
-For instance if you are preparing RAP on topic no 18 “‘a review of the marketing strategy of an organisation and its effectiveness”.
-This topic demands you to uncover the effectiveness of a company’s marketing strategy not to prepare a RAP which compares Company X’s marketing strategy with Company Y’s marketing strategy.
+No, you can’t change the topic title because your project will be assessed by the exact topic title.
+For instance if you are preparing RAP on topic no 18 “‘A review of the marketing strategy of an organisation and its effectiveness”, this topic demands you to uncover the effectiveness of a company’s marketing strategy, but not to prepare a RAP which compares Company X’s marketing strategy with Company Y’s marketing strategy.

 Exam markers often comment that students answer the question that they wish the examiner had set and not the one that was actually set, and trying to change the title falls into the same type of category and will probably fail (OBU Marker).

 What is the most appropriate topic for RAP?

-Most appropriate topic for RAP is student’s own judgment but student should consider his/her own interest, knowledge, availability of information, complexity of proposed topic and many other factors.
-Student should properly plan selection of most appropriate topic as passing RAP with good grades very much dependent upon appropriate topic for RAP.
+The most appropriate topic for RAP is the student’s own choice, but the student should consider his/her own interest, knowledge, availability of information, the complexity of the proposed topic and many other factors.
+The student should properly plan the selection of the most appropriate topic as passing RAP with good grades is very much dependent upon the choice of appropriate topic for RAP.

-Why do I need a comparative company for some topics?
+Why do I need a comparative company analysis for some topics?

-If you select such topic for which comparison is necessary (e.g. Topic 8) and you haven’t done sufficient comparator analysis then you will fail in the assessment criteria (Evaluation of collected information, its analysis and then conclusion).
+If you select such topic for which a comparison is necessary (for example Topic 8) and you haven’t done sufficient comparator analysis then you will fail in the assessment criteria (Evaluation of collected information, its analysis and the conclusion).
 You’ll also fail to apply the accountancy/business models.
-Comparator analysis may often enhance evaluation for Topic 15, 17 and 20.
-In my opinion Comparator analysis strengthens the evaluation.
+The comparator analysis may often enhance evaluation for Topic 15, 17 and 20.
+In my opinion, the comparator analysis strengthens the evaluation.

-What is the most appropriate company for RAP?
+What is the most appropriate company for my RAP?